 Our Legal Take

-Gas station patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.
+Apartment residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the subject property and whether this tragedy may have been prevented.

-• What security measures, such as bright lighting, surveillance cameras, clear windows, and security patrols, were in place to protect patrons and deter crime at the time of the shooting?
+• What additional security measures, such as surveillance cameras, bright lighting and security patrols, were implemented by the apartment complex owner to deter crime following media reports of prior criminal activity on property?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the gas station owner or management failed to provide adequate security, the victims may seek justice and elect to pursue legal claims for their injuries.
+Should the facts of this matter reveal that the hotel owner or management failed to provide adequate security, Mr. Burch’s family may seek justice and elect to pursue legal claims for their loss.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
 Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 404.842.1600.
 Consultations are free and confidential.